Updated May 2026

 Will a King Fit in a 10x10 Room?

-A king bed physically fits in a 10 by 10 ft room but leaves only 12 inches of clearance on each side, which is not enough for nightstands.
+A king bed physically fits in a 10 by 10 ft room but leaves only 22 inches of clearance on each side, which is not enough for a standard 24-inch nightstand.
 A queen leaves 30 inches per side and fits standard nightstands comfortably.

 The clearance math